andathan/elsa-meeting-2024/content/authors/mario/_index.md

 superuser: false

 # Role/position
-role: Assistant professor at the Federal University of Minas Gerais
+role: Professor of Computer Science at UFMG (Brazil) / Visiting engineer at Inria Saclay (France)

 # Short bio (displayed in user profile at end of posts)
 # bio: f